 With diabetes mellitus, compression is the leading treatment for signs of reduced blood flow (itching or numbness) as this encourages further circulation through the area.
 Compression socks or “diabetic socks” or shoes provide some help to prevent the condition from worsening.
 However, as this is not a cure, further help is needed in patients seeing signs of loss of feeling and ulcers in the extremities.

-At Campbell Medical Group, we use regenerative medicine as an effective solution for patients who are dealing with diabetic ulcers, pressure ulcers, venous ulcers or even burns or Mohs surgery damage.
-Injection of mesenchymal cells is a safe, all-natural treatment that works to speed healing, reduce pain, and prevent the last resort of amputation in diabetic patients.
+At Campbell Health Center, we have effective solutions for patients who are dealing with diabetic ulcers, pressure ulcers, venous ulcers or even burns or Mohs surgery damage.
+Our doctors provide safe, all-natural treatmenst that work to speed healing, reduce pain, and prevent the last resort of amputation in diabetic patients.

 If you are interested in learning more about our all-natural treatments for wound care in Houston, Texas, call us today for a complimentary consultation (832) 460-6468.
-Let us help you bridge the gap between an uncertain healing path and a more hopeful one with regenerative medicine.
+Let us help you bridge the gap between an uncertain healing path and a more hopeful one.